ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 ### Query ID Format {#query-id-format}

 In interactive mode `clickhouse-client` shows query ID for every query.
-By default, the ID is formatted like:
+By default, the ID is formatted like this:

 ``` sql
 Query id: 927f137d-00f1-4175-8914-0dd066365e96